By

 scrap of supporting evidence for this is found in Kalkin

-enables her to predict events of the past, present, and future based on visions
+predict events of the past, present, and future based on visions seen in an

-seen in an oracular mirror (pratisenadarse), is due
+oracular mirror (pratisenadarse), is due only in part

-only in part to the grace of the guru or presiding acarya.
+to the grace of the guru or presiding acarya.
+Equally

-to empower the girl, he ought to be able to empower himself as well, thus
+the girl, he ought to be able to empower himself as well, thus gaining the

-certain oppressively patriarchal rural areas of Nepal-not a trivial factor in
+patriarchal rural areas of Nepal-not a trivial factor in the general

 similar dynamics of cultural legitimization, the personal empowerment